The Productive Landscape: NatureTech for Profit and Planet

 This moderated discussion with farmers who are integrating ecosystem-focused technology on their farms will reveal their experiences, motivations, and insights.

-Brin Hughes, Agronomy Manager - Richardson Milling UK
+- Brin Hughes, Agronomy Manager for Richardson Milling

 For technology to really make a difference in fields, on farms, across estates, and within landscapes, it needs to be scaleable and inter-operable.
 This session will unpack what still needs to be achieved for widespread, commercial adoption and implementation of innovations for nature recovery and landscape management.
 We’ll be hearing from a group of experts to reveal the next steps to bridge the gap between innovation, adoption and scale-up.